R-value (insulation): Insulation aging

 While research is lacking on the long-term degradation of R-value in insulation, recent research indicates that the R-values of products may deteriorate over time.
 For instance, the compaction of loose-fill cellulose creates voids that reduce overall performance; this may be avoided by densely packing at initial installation.
-Some types of foam insulation, such as polyurethane and polyisocyanurate are blown into form with heavy gases such as chlorofluorocarbons (CFC) or hydrochlorofluorocarbons (HFCs).
+Some types of foam insulation, such as polyurethane and polyisocyanurate are blown into form with heavy gases such as chlorofluorocarbons (CFCs) or hydrochlorofluorocarbons (HFCs).
 However, over time these gases diffuse out of the foam and are replaced by air, thus reducing the effective R-value of the product.
 There are other foams which do not change significantly with aging because they are blown with water or are open-cell and contain no trapped CFCs or HFCs (e.g., half-pound low-density foams).
 On certain brands, twenty-year tests have shown no shrinkage or reduction in insulating value.

 This has led to controversy as how to rate the insulation of these products.
 Many manufacturers will rate the R-value at the time of manufacture; critics argue that a more fair assessment would be its settled value.
 The foam industry adopted the long-term thermal resistance (LTTR) method, which rates the R-value based on a 15-year weighted average.
 However, the LTTR effectively provides only an eight-year aged R-value, short in the scale of a building that may have a lifespan of 50 to 100 years.

 Research has been conducted by the U.S. Army Engineer Research and Development Center on the long-term degradation of insulating materials.
 Values on the degradation were obtained from short-term laboratory testing on materials exposed to various temperature and humidity conditions.
 Results indicate that moisture absorption and loss of blowing agent (in closed-cell spray polyurethane foam) were major causes of R-value loss.
 Fiberglass and extruded polystyrene retained over 97% of their initial R-values while, aerogels and closed-cell polyurethane saw a reduction of 15% and 27.5%, respectively.
 Results suggest an exponential decay law over time applies to R-values for closed-cell polyurethanes and aerogel blankets.